This depends on the grant round you are applying in. Please refer to the relevant round below to determine the funding range:

 6. Can I apply for funding if my project is located outside NSW?No. Only projects located in NSW are eligible to apply.

-7. Does my organisation need to be registered for GST?Yes.
-Under the conditions of the funding provided through Liquor & Gaming NSW, we will pay you a GST component on top of the base funding amount awarded to successful applicants.
+7. Does my organisation need to be registered for GST?It is recommended that your organisation be registered for GST.
+The amounts of funding provided may have GST threshold implications to your annual turnover.
 If you are unsure about the tax implications relating to GST and grant funding, please visit the Australian Tax Office website for more information.

 8. What communities do the assessors consider as disadvantaged under the priority framework?Assessors are encouraged to consider the Australian Bureau of Statistics' definition of socioeconomic advantage and disadvantage in terms of people's access to material and social resources and their ability to participate in society.
 The Index of Relative Social Disadvantage (SEIFA Index) provides a summary of variables indicating comparative disadvantage by ranking areas on a continuum from most disadvantaged to least disadvantaged.
 For more information see Australian Bureau of Statistics, Socio-Economic Indexes for Areas (SEIFA) Technical Paper (2011), p6.